MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 - Capacity reporting introduced
 - Existing customers get new types of storage but are not impacted by the change until renewal
 - Data stored in the organization databases is split and counted in three storage types
-- 1GB (minimum) per environment reflected in reporting
+- 1GB (minimum) per environment is reflected in reporting

 <!--
 |  | April 1, 2019 | After April 1, 2019  |